 - You’ll learn all the brand names as you stock the liquor

 - You will gain some important familiarity with the tools of the trade and garnishes.

 - Supporting a bartender will get on their good side, leading to better training opportunities.

 - You’ll be a first-hand witness to the bartender and how they run the show

 Of course, there are some drawbacks to this as well.
 You will be the donkey of the bar, bearing all the loads, the bar fully stocked by restocking liquor bottles and working long hours, and you’ll be the low person on the totem pole.
 Of course, everybody has to start somewhere, and we don’t all start out as CEOs.

 If you want to make it from barback to bartender in a month, you had better be on your absolute best behaviour.
 Never show up late, shirk a task, take unnecessary or unapproved breaks, argue with the bartender or the staff, or fail to do what’s asked of you.

 Yes, that means you will have to put your smartphone in your back pocket, preferably powered down.
 Your group text and Facebook profile will survive until you make your triumphant return after clocking out.

 Remember, if you can’t do your job as a barback, you will be a barback for the next three years unless you decide to throw your hands up and go away.
 No one wants to be that barback.
-Being a bartender is a big responsibility, but it’s also a blast.
+Being a bartender is a big responsibility but also a blast.
 That’s where you want to be.

 It’s rare to bust your tail in such a small environment and not get noticed.
 If you’re killing it each and every day and management doesn’t notice you, it might be time to move on.
 At the same time, don’t expect management to notice you after your first two days of work, either.